fickas/salt_marsh/epa_final_report_draft.md

 ### 3.2 Imagery

-*[TODO: describe sensor(s) used — RGB from onboard camera, DEM from photogrammetry or lidar, or both.
-Include ground sampling distance / tile resolution.]*
+Rasters were produced from an RGB  onboard camera and a DEM from photogrammetry.
+Ground Sampling Distance averaged 2.74 cm per pixel.

-Elevation data from each site was rendered as RGB using the `terrain` colormap so that a standard three-channel CNN could consume it.
+Elevation data (DEM) from each site was rendered as RGB using the `terrain` colormap so that a standard three-channel CNN could consume it.
 Per-tile robust normalization (2nd/98th percentile) was applied before colormapping to maximize visual contrast of local elevation features.
 Tiles with no dynamic range (constant elevation, e.g., open water) or with too few valid pixels were dropped at extraction time.

 ### 3.3 Tiling